 Eucerin Everyday Protection Face Lotion SPF 30

 Sunscreen is the most important part of your morning routine, especially when you start using a retinoid.
-Retinoids can cause sensitivity to the sun, meaning your more prone to getting skin damage so it’s vital you protect your skin so your treatment can work its magic. ✨
+Retinoids can cause sensitivity to the sun, meaning you're more prone to getting skin damage so it’s vital you protect your skin so your treatment can work its magic. ✨

 Dr. Paik reacts to the most popular DIY skincare trends on TikTokRead More